sbir3japan/sample-attachment-cordapp/README.md

 ## Notes

 - Ensure the file paths provided are accessible and writable by the server process.
-- The X500 names and attachment IDs must match those registered in your Corda network.
+- The X500 names and attachment IDs must match those registered in your Corda.
 - All requests and responses use JSON format.